The Advertising Industry Portfolio School

-When the advertising industry came together to reopen School of Communication Arts, it was driven forwards by the desire to deliver something better than the traditional university model.
+When the advertising industry came together to reopen School of Communication Arts in 2010, it was driven forwards by the desire to deliver something better than the traditional university model.
 The industry agreed that the UK needed an elite school for nurturing the very best creative talent, but that it should also be inclusive so that something could be done to improve historically dreadful diversity statistics.

-As an industry, we recognised that aspiring copywriters, art directors and creative technologists are pursuing a vocation, and that universities are probably not the best place for vocational learning.
-We reminisced how many of us had served apprenticeships, working with and learning from the giants of our industry.
+We recognised that aspiring copywriters, art directors and creative technologists are pursuing a vocation, and that universities are probably not the best place for vocational learning.
+We reminisced how many of us had served apprenticeships, working with and learning from creative giants of the advertising industry.
 So we began to think about how to create the perfect school…

 The curriculum is delivered through a sequence of briefs.
 Students work on about fifty briefs during their time in the studio (September to July).
 Many of these are live briefs.